 (see here for more info)

-My artistic work is often based on collaboration, especially with the artist Sylvia Eckermann.
-I am a member of the Technopolitics Working Group in Vienna and the Volatility Research Group in New York.
+My artistic work is collaborative, often with the artist Sylvia Eckermann and the Technopolitics working group.
 I was a researcher at Forensic Architecture and was awarded a PhD at the Centre for Research Architecture, Goldsmiths, University of London (2017).

 in reality the language of power shifts to performative speech